danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="basic-example"></a>Basic example

-The easiest way to create a basic action sheet is like this:
+The easiest way to create a basic menu is like this:

 ```swift
 let item1 = MenuItem(title: "Int", value: 1)